kwgoodman/la/doc/source/archive.rst

     >>> la.archive_directory('/tmp/data.hdf5')
     ['y']

-To load the larry we use the **load** function:
+To load the larry we use the :func:`load <la.io.load>` function:
 ::
     >>> z = la.load('/tmp/data.hdf5', 'y')

 The entire larry is loaded from the archive.
-The **load** function does not have an option to load parts of a larry, such as a slice.
+The :func:`load <la.io.load>` function does not have an option to load parts of a larry, such as a slice.
 (To load parts of a larrys from the archive, see :ref:`ioclass`.)

-The name of the larry in **save** and **load** statements (and in all the other archive functions) must be a string.
+The name of the larry in save and load statements (and in all the other archive functions) must be a string.
 But the string may contain one or more forward slashes ('/'), which is to say that larrys can be archived in a hierarchical structure:
 ::
     >>> la.save('/tmp/data/hdf5', y, '/experiment/2/y')